 The last large reconstruction of the railway station took place between 2008 and 2014 and according to formal requirements for its execution, its main objective was to fulfil the full potential of the station as the meeting point for people from the entire world, which I think summarises it well.
 The architects managed to make the interior of the station appear lighter and more spacious for instance thanks to the open boutiques in the main hall which are located only about a metre from where the passengers pass.

 As it is usual for Swedish society in general, every detail of the reconstruction was planned and carried out thoughtfully.
 For example, the space between the staircase and the escalators connecting the station with the so-called City Terminal (Cityterminalen) is a typical place to be left empty and unused.
 In this case, it is decorated by a creative artistic installation consisting of lights representing atmospheric molecules showing tomorrow’s weather forecast using colours.
-The picture below will surely give you a better idea of the artistic work.
+The picture above will surely give you a better idea of the artistic work.

 An interesting fact to know about the station is that it contains a royal waiting room which still serves the royal family today.
 With around 1100 trains every day, which is incredible 110 times more than the number the original building supported in the first years of its operation, Stockholm Central Station is the largest railway station in the Nordics.
 At the same time, the latest data indicate that around 250 000 passengers, which is over a quarter of the population of Stockholm, pass through the train station on an average day.

 Now you know the most interesting bits of the story of Stockholm Central Station.
 We do not plan to end there, though, and more stories are coming to Trevl in the next few days.
 In a few days, you are going to be able to discover the stories of bridges that connect the city of Stockholm and you might be surprised how important they were for the development of different parts of the city.